octonews/octonews/ORIGIN.md

 ### CI

-validate the submitted .yml file for
+Validate the submitted .yml file for:

 - format
 - list of categories